Things to do in Dili on a Budget – a Guide to Timor-Leste Travel

 Whilst not as spectacular as the beaches in Baucau or on Jaco Island, the beach here was mostly deserted, with soft white sands filled with sea shells.
 The low tide had uncovered shallow rocks, in between which, some fishermen had thrown their nets and were patiently waiting for a catch.

-Whilst we didn’t swim, we think that it might be a good spot for a cooling dip to beat the heat.
+We didn’t get to swim, but we believe that it might be a good spot for a cooling dip to beat the heat.
 Do be careful though, as there have been sightings of crocodiles, although we didn’t see any.
 Always ask the locals if an area is safe.

 3. The Archives and Museum of East Timorese Resistance – one of the most affordable things to do in Dili

 We are not museum buffs, unless they are somewhat quirky or related to food.
 Yet, when we were looking at what to do in Dili, visiting the Resistance Museum seemed to be highly recommended by other visitors and we thought that the $1 entry fee was very affordable, and so decided to check it out.

 We found the museum to be captivating, providing an insightful look into Timor-Leste’s turbulent history during its occupation by Indonesia, highlighting the Timorese people’s struggle for independence.